This awesome yoga and hiking retreat between the fjords of Norway is a real adventure and mental detox, that will nourish your body, soul, and spirit.

 • improve your health.

-If you are a beginner or not so passionate about yoga, a yoga and hiking retreat will offer you the opportunity to start with regular practice and find out how yoga can help you find balance in your everyday life.
+If you are a beginner or not very passionate about yoga, a yoga and hiking retreat will offer you the opportunity to start with regular practice and discover how yoga can help you find balance in your everyday life.

 Why yoga and hiking retreat?

 "Going back to nature is going back to the origin of life, to the origins of ourselves."
-This is what the philosopher Henry David Thoreau said about connecting to your inner self.
+The philosopher Henry David Thoreau said this about connecting to your inner self.
 There is plenty of time for self-reflection during the long hours of walking.
-We will encounter quite some obstacles, being far away from home and out of our comfort zone.
-But we might also realize what truly matters to us in our lives and what the purpose of our lives may be.
+Being far away from home and out of our comfort zone will present some obstacles, but we might also realize what truly matters to us and what the purpose of our lives may be.

-The question "Who am I?" is the ultimate question in yoga philosophy.
-This is exactly why connecting with nature and practicing yoga simultaneously form a perfect combination.
+"Who am I?" is the ultimate question in yoga philosophy.
+This is precisely why connecting with nature and practicing yoga simultaneously form a perfect combination.
 Both will help you learn about your true self.
 The yoga and hiking retreat is a simple way to reconnect with your inner self and understand yourself better.

 Read more about our yoga and hiking retreats in Norway.